 This type of trend is now evident, with the expansion of some BI platforms toward more evolved collaborative and machine learning systems.

-Business Intelligence Actualization Will Drive Insight and Self-Service
+Machine Learning Will Drive Insight and Self-Service

 Data “Proactivity” – More Passive Users

 Eventually, you get to a place where business intelligence work doesn’t have to be jump-started by human users anymore.
 Instead, you’re more likely to passively receive this intelligence than you are to go looking for it in a report or even on a dashboard.
 This is data proactivity: information brought to you.
 This may be as simple as important data points being more prominent in a visualization or as advanced as notifications providing direct answers.